makinako/OpenFIPS201/README.md

 # OpenFIPS201 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This project has been commissioned and funded by the Australian Department of Defence, to provide an open source implementation of the card application for the NIST Personal Identity Verification (PIV) standard as specified by [FIPS PUB 201-2](https://en.wikipedia.org/wiki/FIPS_201) and [SP800-73-4](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).
+This project has been commissioned and funded by the Australian Department of Defence, to provide an open source implementation of the card application for the NIST Personal Identity Verification (PIV) standard as specified by [NIST FIPS PUB 201-2](https://en.wikipedia.org/wiki/FIPS_201) and [NIST SP 800-73-4](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).

 **OpenFIPS201 implements the following functionality:**

 * A flexible filesystem that can be defined easily without recompilation
 * A flexible key store that defines key roles instead of hard-coding which key is used for what function
 * It compiles to Javacard 3.0.4 as a minimum
-* Secure personalisation over SCP w/CEnc+CMac using the CHANGE REFERENCE DATA and PUT DATA commands
+* Secure personalisation over SCP w/CENC+CMAC using the CHANGE REFERENCE DATA and PUT DATA commands
 * The following is out-of-scope at this time:
   * Virtual Contact Interface
   * Secure Messaging (Opacity)